 Located in the front of the village, Santa Claus Holiday Village is a perfect hotel choice for those who want to be close to the action.
 With cottages or their new suites to choose from, this is a perfect accommodation option for families.
-For more information, reviews, and booking visit here.
+For more information, reviews, and booking visit Santa Claus Holiday Village Hotel.

 Nova Skyland Hotel

-If you are looking for more of an apartment-style accommodation, Nova Skyland Hotel may be your answer.
+If you are looking for more of apartment-style accommodations, Nova Skyland Hotel may be your answer.
 Located in the back of Santa Claus Village amongst the trees of the forest, this accommodation puts you close to the action but allows you to experience the beauty of nature.
-For more information, reviews, and booking visit here.
+For more information, reviews, and booking visit Nova Skyland Hotel.

 Snowman World Glass Resort

-If the hunting the Northern Lights is part of plans when visiting Rovaniemi, Snowman World Glass Resort is your place to stay.
-With floor to ceiling windows, this resort is definitely a dream come true for those hunting the northern lights.
-For more information, reviews, and booking visit here.
+If hunting the Northern Lights is part of plans when visiting Rovaniemi, Glass Resort is your place to stay.
+With floor-to-ceiling windows, this resort is definitely a dream come true for those hunting the northern lights.
+For more information, reviews, and booking visit Glass Resort.

 Santa’s Igloos Arctic Circle

 Another accommodation that offers incredible views for Northern Light hunters is Santa’s Igloos Arctic Circle.
 With the comforts of a hotel and glass windows and ceilings, your family is sure to have a memory-making time staying in this accommodation.
-For more information, reviews, and booking visit here.
+For more information, reviews, and booking visit Santas Igloos Arctic Circle.

 When we were planning our trip I was concerned with the parking at Santa Claus Village.
 I thought it would be so crowded that it would be difficult to find parking.
 We were there on one of the busiest days of the year and we had no trouble finding a parking spot.
 The parking is free and there are plenty of places to park.